-The Logitech K400 Plus is a mediocre wireless keyboard with an integrated trackpad designed for PC-to-TV entertainment purposes.
+The Logitech K400 Plus is a mediocre wireless keyboard with an integrated trackpad designed for using with a smart TV or HTPC.
 The all-plastic board shows quite a lot of flex and torsion, and its ABS keycaps feel slippery, but it feels light to type on.
 It isn't a good choice for programmers or gamers due to the lack of programmable keys and backlighting, but it's decent for office use as its typing noise is very quiet.
 Also, it has dedicated volume control keys and a built-in trackpad, which is helpful for use with a TV or HTPC.

 The Logitech K400 Plus isn't designed for gaming.
 Although it has a low pre-travel distance and it doesn't require much force to actuate each key, it has no macro-programmable keys or backlighting, and its latency is fairly high.

-The Logitech K400 Plus doesn't support Bluetooth and isn't designed for use with mobile devices and tablets.
+The Logitech K400 Plus doesn't support Bluetooth, so it isn't suitable for mobile devices.

 The Logitech K400 Plus is a decent keyboard for the office.
 Its low profile design shouldn't cause much fatigue, but the small spacing between keys may cause a lot of typos.
 On the plus side, it's very quiet and shouldn't annoy those around you.

 The Logitech K400 Plus is inadequate for programming.
 Although it has decent ergonomics, it lacks backlighting and you can't program macros to any of the keys.
 On the upside, the build quality is decent, and it's compatible with macOS and Linux, although only partially.